Jan 082015

 Alexander Nicolas (“Nick”) Muzenic was born 25 September 1919 in Kansas, and died in Los Angeles 12 March 1976.
 His first names are variously listed as Nicolas, Nicholas, Nikolas, A. Nicolas or simply Nick.
-His family, of Austro-Croatian background, also used the anglicized surname Muzenich.
+His family, of Austro-Croatian heritage, also used the anglicized surname Muzenich.

-He lived and worked in Ajijic for from 1948 to about 1953.
+He lived and worked in Ajijic from about 1948 to 1953.

 Black Mountain College was a liberal arts college in North Carolina; its faculty members at one time or another included such luminaries as Josef Albers and Anni Albers, John Cage, Merce Cunningham, Buckminster Fuller and Aaron Siskind.